 Dedicated paralegal seeking a new challenge.
 Excellent relationship builder with attention to detail and over two years’ experience in private practice.
 Eager graduate with a passion for organisation and task management, who has recently completed the LPC and is ready to pursue a career in law.

 Many people think the more experience you have in your career, the better – but on your CV, a recruiter only wants to see the relevant experience you have.

 With this in mind, it’s best to keep the ‘Work Experience’ section of your CV concise.
 This would mean bullet-pointing your main responsibilities and leaving out any tasks that don’t contribute towards what the potential employer is looking for.
 Only give them what they want to see.

 Add a separate skills section to your CV so your relevant skills can stand out to potential employers.
 If a job description has a list of preferred and required skills, it’s important for you to be able to outline that you have those skills – so that once the recruiter skims your CV, they can see that you have ticked all of their boxes.

 By offering recruiters extra information than the norm, you’re giving them an opportunity to remember you over other candidates.
 This might be an interesting hobby, or an achievement you’re proud of, for example, an award for Top Paralegal 2019.
 Or perhaps you’ve achieved a top paralegal diploma from NALP?
 Identify points that will make you stand out, and try to include them either in your work experience section or create a separate section for them.

 Simply Law Jobs offers a variety of career advice for Paralegals.

-If you would like more tips on your CV, you can download our CV guide here.
+If you would like more tips on your CV, you can find some here.